topomate/topomate/docs/source/quickstart.rst

 Notes
 #####

-Topomate does not require to be run as root, but you will need to belong to the `sudo` user group (as many commands will be called with sudo internally).
+Topomate does not require to be run as root, but you will need to have sudo rights (as many commands will be called with sudo internally).

-The choice to call external commands with sudo internally was made to allow the user to keep its current environnement.
+You can also use the commands with `sudo`, the application will detect your own home directory automatically.

 Basic Configuration
 ###################